awsdocs/incident-manager-user-guide/doc_source/contacts.md

 Incident Manager supports the following contact channels:
 + Email
-+ SMS
++ Short Message Service \(SMS\)
 + Voice

 **Contact channel activation**
 To protect your privacy and security, Incident Manager sends a device activation code to you when you create contacts\.
 To engage your devices during an incident, you must first activate them\.
 To do so, enter the device activation code on the create contact page\.

 Certain features of Incident Manager include functionality that send notifications to a contact channel\.
-By using these features, you instruct us, as part of the functioning of these features, to send notifications \(SMS/voice messages\), of service disruptions or other events, to the contact channels entered into the applicable workflows\.
-You confirm, by using these features, that you're authorized to input the contact channels provided to Incident Manager\.
+By using these features, you consent to this service sending notifications about service disruptions or other events to the contact channels included in the specified workflow\.
+This includes notifications sent to a contact as part of an on\-call schedule rotation\.
+Notifications may be sent by email, SMS message, or voice call as specified in a contact's details\.
+You confirm by using these features that you're authorized to add the contact channels you provide to Incident Manager\.

 **Opting out**
 You can cancel these notifications at any time by removing a mobile device as a contact channel\.
 Individual notification recipients may also cancel notifications at any time by removing the device from their contact\.